rhortal/eportem/README.md

 Scripts for ePortem.
 Automates start, lunch, return and end of day.

 Takes the credentials from a file.
-Copy credentials-example.txt to credentials.txt and add you DNI and Password in 2 lines.
+Copy config/credentials-example.txt to config/credentials.txt and add you DNI and Password in 2 lines, replacing the example.

 ## How to use